The Informer (1935 film): Academy Awards – 1935

+Reputation

+Circa 1950, The Informer graced many lists of the top films ever made, and many critics at the time considered it the greatest American sound film.
+The movie's reputation as one of the all-time greats has declined considerably since then.

 Adaptations in other media

 The Informer was adapted as a radio play on the July 10, 1944, and October 17, 1950, episodes of The Screen Guild Theater, the March 28, 1948, episode of the Ford Theatre.
 On the Academy Award Theater's May 25, 1946, episode, McLaglen reprised his role.